damianham/builder/README.md

 ##  TODO

-Create Rspec, Cucumber and CoffeeScript generators - please fork and contribute
+- Create Rspec, Cucumber and CoffeeScript generators
+- Create schema extractors for other database engines

+please fork and contribute